libretro/docs/docs/library/caprice32.md

 - 'content-name'#.SNA (SNA)

+### M3U and Disk control

+When you have a multi disk game, you can use a m3u file to specify each disk of the game and change them from the RetroArch Disk control interface.

+A M3U file is a simple text file with one disk per line (see https://en.wikipedia.org/wiki/M3U).

+Example : **Alive (F).m3u**

+    Alive (F) - Disk 1A.dsk
+    Alive (F) - Disk 1B.dsk

+Path can be absolute or relative to the location of the M3U file.

+When a game ask for it, you can change the current disk in the RetroArch 'Disk Control' menu :

+ * Eject the current disk with 'Disk Cycle Tray Status'.
+ * Select the right disk index.
+ * Insert the new disk with 'Disk Cycle Tray Status'.

 ### Geometry and timing

-- The Caprice32 core's core provided FPS is (FPS)
+- The Caprice32 core's core provided FPS is 50
-- The Caprice32 core's core provided sample rate is (Rate)
+- The Caprice32 core's core provided sample rate is 44.100
-- The Caprice32 core's core provided aspect ratio is (Ratio)
+- The Caprice32 core's core provided aspect ratio is 3/4

 ## Usage